Other information

 Interest rate risks

-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will vary because of changes in market interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will vary due to changes in the market interest rate.

-The interest rate of floating-rate financial instruments is adjusted at intervals of less than one year.
-Fixed-interest financial instruments measured at amortized cost are not subject to interest rate risks within the meaning of IFRS 7.
+The interest rate of variable-interest financial instruments is adjusted at intervals of less than one year.
+Financial instruments with fixed interest rates, which are measured at continued cost, are not subject to interest rate risks within the meaning of IFRS 7.

 Credit risks

+Credit risk or default risk is the risk that a contractual partner in a transaction involving a financial instrument will cause financial losses for the other partner by failing to meet its obligations.
 The maximum default risk can be seen from the carrying amount of each financial asset recognized in the balance sheet.
-In the area of trade receivables, these risks are predominantly covered by trade credit insurance.
-In addition, the Uzin Utz Group attempts to reduce the default risk of primary financial instruments by means of trade information, credit limits, debtor management including dunning and collection.
-In general, the maximum default risk is limited to trade receivables and the total of other current assets, less impairment losses recognized as of the balance sheet date, as well as receivables that are not covered by trade credit insurance.
-The Group's maximum exposure to credit risk amounts to EUR 18,809 thousand (18,453).
-In the case of derivative financial instruments, the Uzin Utz Group is exposed to a credit risk arising from the non-fulfillment of contractual agreements on the part of the contractual partners.
-This risk is minimized by only entering into transactions with counterparties with first-class credit ratings.
-There are no other financial risks in this context.
+In the area of trade receivables, these risks are mainly covered by trade credit insurance, whereby insurance companies with the highest credit ratings are used.
+In addition, the Uzin Utz Group attempts to reduce the default risk of original financial instruments through trade information, credit limits, debtor management including dunning and debt collection.
+In general, the maximum default risk is limited to trade receivables and the total of other current assets, less the impairments recognized as of the balance sheet date and receivables not covered by trade credit insurance.
+The Group's maximum default risk amounts to EUR 18,228 thousand (18,809).
+As at December 31, 2024, 49.5% ( 52.9%) of the Group's trade receivables were covered by trade credit insurance.
+There are no significant default risks in connection with the other financial assets.

 Not due | 0.002 | 28,664 | 61 | |||